-Expert Auto Appraisals offers an Expert Diminished Value Auto Appraisal of the loss a vehicle has suffered due to an accident or incident.
-A professional Diminished Value Appraisal is needed to develop a foundation of a claim for loss of value.
-This can apply to any type of automobile or motorcycle that has been involved in an accident that was a caused by another party.
-The service that we provide is a full diminished value appraisal of the actual diminished value, after a careful physical inspection of the vehicle involved in the loss.
+Expert Auto Appraisals performs Florida Diminished Value Auto Appraisal services.
+We provide an appraisal needed to establish the change in value due to an accident or incident.
+Expert Auto Appraisals performs appraisals for parties on both sides of the Diminished Value claim.
+The service that we provide is a diminished value appraisal of the change in value value.
+Whenever possible, after a careful physical inspection of the vehicle involved in the loss.
 Order your Diminished Value Appraisal today or call 772.621.2622

-If your vehicle has been involved in an accident, your vehicle has suffered Diminished Value.
-Diminished value begins when an accident or incident occurs, and is fully realized after the car has been repaired and offered for sale or traded to a dealer.
-The accident and the related repairs will be a factor of value to any professional or retail buyer.
-Many retail buyers will not buy a vehicle that has been involved in an accident.
-Simply put, less buyers equals less value, in both wholesale and retail markets.
-Accidents are the most common cause of diminished value, however any type of derogatory event that affected the vehicle such as floods, theft recovery, use for criminal activity, lightning, or a storm, will have an effect on a vehicles value.
+In the event of an accident, your vehicle may have experienced Diminished Value.
+The accident is start of Diminished value and is fully realized when the vehicle is sold or traded.
+The accident and the related repairs may be a factor of value to any professional or retail buyer.
+Many retail consumers will not purchase a vehicle involved in an accident.
+Accidents cause the most common claim of diminished value, however any type of derogatory event can cause diminished value.
+Examples are flood, theft, use for criminal activity, lightning, storm, paint refinish, mechanical issues, bad tires, and poor care.
+Any of these will have an effect on a vehicles value.

-Many reputable auto dealers make vehicle history information readily available to any potential buyer.
-Most franchise auto dealers go to great lengths to ensure that all of their inventory is free of any negative issues.
-This makes previously damaged vehicles of little interest to many top retailers or the clients they inventory cars for.
-In summary, both a dealer and a retail customer will pay more for a top condition car that is free of any accidents or prior damage.
-A vehicle with a negative history will have to be sold as “a deal” to a less discriminating buyer for less money than the same car without any accident history.
-The delta of value between a wholesale to wholesale or a retail to retail comparison will net similar numbers, and is documented in our Diminished Value Appraisal.
+In summary, both a dealer and a retail customer will pay more for a top condition car.
+This includes a vehicle free of any accidents or prior damage.
+However the market has proven, there are buyers that are just looking for a car and and are price focused.
+Dealers often market a vehicle with a negative history as “a deal” to a less discriminating buyer for less than the same car without any accident history.
+The delta of value between a wholesale to wholesale or a retail to retail comparison will net similar numbers.
+The wholesale value adjustment is usually higher than retail adjustment.

-Expert Auto Appraisals establishes what the true diminished value loss is, and will supply you the documentation needed for you to make your claim against the responsible party or insurance company.
-In most states, in an accident that is caused by another party, you have the opportunity to not only get amount needed to repair your car, but also the amount needed to restore your cars value.
+Expert Auto Appraisals establishes if diminished value exists.
+We will supply the appraisal needed to establish to the change in value.
+An accident caused by another party, you are entitled the amount needed to repair and to restore the cars value.
 I am a qualified expert witness, have testified in trial, and consult many attorneys and insurance companies on the actual diminished value a vehicle has experienced.
 I service all areas of Florida.